imagej/napari-imagej/doc/examples/trackmate_reader.rst

 Once napari is running, you can open the data within napari through ``File>Open File(s)...``, and selecting both the ``.tif`` and ``.xml`` sample files that were downloaded.

 There might be a slight delay while the files open.
-This process can be an expensive operation as we require a running JVM and conversion of the TrackMate ``Model`` into napari ``Layers``; however, the reader plugin displayes a progress bar in the ``Activity`` pane.
+This process can be an expensive operation as we require a running JVM and conversion of the TrackMate ``Model`` into napari ``Layers``; however, the reader plugin displays a progress bar in the ``Activity`` pane.

 When complete, you should see the image, track and label layers in napari: